 Note that the products discussed on our site are independently selected by (obsessive) editors.
 Your purchases through our recommendations may earn us a commission at no extra cost to you.

 Keeping your house warm during the cold season can reduce your chances of catching respiratory diseases such as pneumonia.
-With rising energy prices, you should look for energy efficient ways to heat your home.
 In most residential properties, more than seventy percent of the household energy consumption goes to the central heating systems.
-Stick to the following energy-efficient ways to cut on energy costs and keep your home warm.
+Therefore, sticking to energy-efficient ways of heating your home should be a great option to cut on energy costs, all while keeping your home warm as usual.

 But before that, if you haven’t checked already, we have a good list of some of the best garage heaters available.
 Remember to check that one out too!